syncfusion-content/blazor-docs/blazor/toolbar/item-configuration.md

 ## TabIndex

-The Toolbar supports adding tabindex commands using the  `TabIndex` property.TabIndex property can be given as the `HTML element`.
+The Toolbar supports adding TabIndex commands using the  `TabIndex` property.TabIndex property can be given as the `HTML element`.
 Refer [Tab key navigation toolbar items ](https://blazor.syncfusion.com/documentation/toolbar/how-to/tab-key-navigation-toolbar-items/) for snippet and output.

 ## Template